tumBAIS/GR-MADRL-AMoD/README.md

 This method is proposed in:

 > Heiko Hoppe, Tobias Enders, Quentin Cappart, Maximilian Schiffer (2023).
-Global Rewards in Multi-Agent Deep Reinforcement Learning for Autonomous Mobility on Demand Systems. arXiv preprint at arXiv: http://arxiv.org/abs/2312.08884.
+Global Rewards in Multi-Agent Deep Reinforcement Learning for Autonomous Mobility on Demand Systems.
+Proceedings of the 6th Annual Learning for Dynamics & Control Conference (L4DC), Proceedings of Machine Learning Research (PMLR), voume 242, pp. 260-272.

 All components (code, data, etc.) required to run the code for the instances considered in the paper are provided here.
 This includes the greedy benchmark algorithm.